HillNathan/Word-Guess-Game/README.md

 The instructions specified to keep track of the following on the screen for the user:
 <ul style="font-size:16pt">
 <li>Number of wins (correct guesses)</li>
-<li>Word displayed with _ _ _ _ _ _ <li>
+<li>Word displayed with _ _ _ _ _ _ </li>
-<li>reveal letters as correct guesses are made ( _ P P _ E )</li>
+<li>Reveal letters as correct guesses are made ( _ P P _ E )</li>
-<li>number of guesses remaining</li>
+<li>Number of guesses remaining</li>
-<li>letters the user has already guessed</li>
+<li>Letters the user has already guessed</li>
 </ul>
 <p style="font-size:16pt">
 I completed the assignment, and then decided to challenge myself and re-do the assignment in "hard mode" using an object to hold all of the code for the game.
 Completing the assignment without objects first was very helpful, and I found that moving from non-object to object code did not take me very long, except for going back and fixing all of the errors from object calls I missed.
+This is the active page.
 </p>
-<p style="font-size:16pt"> I coded the index.html to be a landing page, so you can view each of these projects independently.
-All of the code is in the repo for both pages.
 <br>
 Thanks!
 <br>